cambridge-ceu/CEU-matters/docs/online.md

     * Office 365, https://login.microsoftonline.com/
     * Remote support, http://remote-support.medschl.cam.ac.uk/
     * Support Portal, https://itsupport.medschl.cam.ac.uk
+    * VPN (Virtual Private Network) can be furnished with [forticlient](https://www.fortinet.com/support/product-downloads) using the [new settings](https://confluence.medschl.cam.ac.uk/display/FAQ/New+VPN+Client+settings+for+Biomedical+Campus).
-    * [VPN (Virtual Private Network)](https://confluence.medschl.cam.ac.uk/x/64q4) (download and install [Software](https://software.medschl.cam.ac.uk/) and then use remote desktop to your office PC is just as in your office).
+    * [VPN at medschl](https://confluence.medschl.cam.ac.uk/x/64q4) (download and install [Software](https://software.medschl.cam.ac.uk/) and then use remote desktop to your office PC is just as in your office).
 To check for the active status, ping from a CLI (Linux/Windows MS-DOS prompt, invoke with Windows key + r, type in "cmd" in the box and hit the return key)
 ```
 # xxx (e.g., 357) is the serial number on the desktop at the office
 ping CMPCxxx.medschl.private.cam.ac.uk